Engineering student at ENIB Engineering School in Brittany, France.

 Drinking game app which mix few activities.
-Players have to answer questions, to succed challenges or to draw cards.
-The activities is timed in order to maintain momentum.
+Players have to answer questions, to succeed challenges or to draw cards.
+The activities are timed in order to maintain momentum.
 A system of points/sips makes the game more competitive.

 App which allows you to see real-time status of Strasbourg parking lots.
 You can also see the nearest parking lot from your destination.
-ElsassPark is also shipped with a widget, VoiceOver and available on WatchOS.
+ElsassPark is also available on WatchOS and shipped with VoiceOver.

 1 of 350 students selected by Apple in order to assist the WorldWide Developer Conference at San Jose.
 The aim of this contest is to build a creative project in a short deadline (10 days).